astroport-fi/astroport-bootstrapping/README.md

 ### Compile

-Make sure the current working directory is set to the root directory of this repository, then
+Make sure the current working directory is set to the root directory of this repository, then run:

 ```bash
 cargo build